ncw/gotemplate/README.md

 you use `A` instead of `int` where you want it to be substituted with a new type when the template is instantiated.

+All the definitions of the template parameters will be removed from the instantiated template.

-All non test go files will be used as templates
+All test files are ignored.

 Bugs
 ----